 1. Ball Bearings

-Ball bearings are the most widely recognized type.
-They consist of an inner ring, an outer ring, a complement of steel balls, and a cage that keeps the balls evenly spaced.
-When a load is applied, the balls roll between the two rings, transmitting force through point contact.
+Ball bearings are the most widely produced rolling bearing in the world.
+Per ISO 15 (Rolling bearings — Radial bearings, boundary dimensions), the standard deep-groove design uses an inner ring, an outer ring, a set of hardened steel balls, and a cage that keeps the balls evenly spaced.
+When a load is applied, the balls roll between the rings and transmit force through point contact.

-How they work: Because contact between a sphere and a flat surface is theoretically a single point, rolling resistance is extremely low.
-This makes ball bearings excellent for applications where speed is critical and loads are moderate.
+How they work: because contact between a sphere and a flat surface is theoretically a single point, rolling resistance is extremely low.
+That makes ball bearings excellent for applications where speed is critical and loads are moderate.

 Key subtypes:

-- Angular contact ball bearings — the inner and outer rings are offset so the load is transmitted at a defined contact angle (typically 15°, 25°, or 40°).
-This geometry allows them to handle combined radial and axial loads more effectively.
-Used in machine tool spindles, high-speed pumps, and passenger car wheel hubs (often as double-row angular contact bearing units).
+- Angular contact ball bearings: the inner and outer rings are offset so the load is transmitted at a defined contact angle.
+Per major manufacturer catalogs (SKF, NSK, Schaeffler), standard angles are 15°, 25°, and 40°.
+The geometry handles combined radial and axial loads efficiently.
+Used in machine-tool spindles, high-speed pumps, and automotive wheel hubs (often as double-row angular-contact bearing units).

-- Self-aligning ball bearings — feature a spherical outer raceway that allows the inner ring to tilt relative to the outer, compensating for shaft deflection or misalignment.
+- Self-aligning ball bearings: feature a spherical outer raceway that lets the inner ring tilt relative to the outer, compensating for shaft deflection or misalignment.
 Common in agricultural machinery, conveyors, and textile equipment.

 2. Roller Bearings

 Where ball bearings use spheres, roller bearings use cylindrical, tapered, or barrel-shaped rolling elements.
 The critical difference is contact geometry: a roller contacts its raceway along a line rather than a point.
-Line contact distributes load over a larger area, dramatically increasing load-carrying capacity.
+Line contact distributes load over a larger area, which is why a roller bearing typically carries 1.5 to 3 times the dynamic load of a ball bearing of the same envelope size (per published basic load ratings in SKF, NSK, and FAG/Schaeffler catalogs).

 Key subtypes:

-- Tapered roller bearings — both the rollers and the raceways are conical.
+- Tapered roller bearings: both the rollers and the raceways are conical.
 This geometry allows the bearing to carry large radial loads and substantial one-directional axial loads simultaneously.
-One of the most important bearing types in automotive engineering — they're used in vehicle wheel hubs, differential housings, and transmissions.
-Must be installed in opposing pairs to manage bidirectional thrust; common arrangements include back-to-back (O-arrangement) and face-to-face (X-arrangement), each suited to different moment load and alignment conditions.
+They are one of the most important bearing types in automotive engineering, used in vehicle wheel hubs, differential housings, and transmissions.
+Tapered roller bearings must be installed in opposing pairs to manage bidirectional thrust; common arrangements include back-to-back (O-arrangement) and face-to-face (X-arrangement), each suited to different moment-load and alignment conditions.

-- Needle roller bearings — extremely slender rollers (length-to-diameter ratio greater than 4:1).
+- Needle roller bearings: extremely slender rollers.
+Per ISO 5593, a needle roller's length is generally between three and ten times its diameter, with the diameter itself usually no greater than 5 mm.
 Their small cross-section makes them ideal where radial space is limited.
 Common in automotive rocker arms, two-stroke engine connecting rods, and universal joints.

 3. Linear Bearings